arlotito/vm-iotedge-provision/README.md

   -l                            (optional) SSH into the VM once done.
                                 Default is do not login.

+Example:
+    ./vm-iotedge-provision.sh -s Standard_DS2_v2 -g edge-benchmark-vm-rg -d ./manifests/empty-1.2.json -e 1.2 -n my-iot-hub

 Prerequisites:
     - ssh client
     - az cli with iot extension (https://github.com/Azure/azure-iot-cli-extension)

+Note:
-    - az cli signed-in onto the tenant/subscription where you want to operate.
-If not already signed-in, do: az login
+If not already signed-in, do 'az login' and select the tenant/subscription where you want to operate.

-Example:

-    ./vm-iotedge-provision.sh -s Standard_DS2_v2 -g edge-benchmark-vm-rg -d ./manifests/empty-1.2.json -e 1.2 -n my-iot-hub
 ```